sofia-fischer/philo-blog/content/posts/2022-07-action-and-other-patterns.md

 question when the different patterns offer advantages over the others."

-tags: ["Development", "Laravel", "Patterns", "Single Responsibility", "Repository Pattern", "Service Pattern", "Action Pattern", "Jobs", "Events", "Pipeline Patter"]
+tags: ["Development", "Laravel", "Patterns", "Single Responsibility", "Repository Pattern", "Service Pattern", "Action Pattern", "Queue", "Pipeline Pattern"]
 ---

 {{< lead >}} Simple REST APIs are nice.
 But once a Controller needs to perform more than just the basic update, create,